Billing overview for Azure DevOps

 Enable paid usage via the Billing tab within Organization settings in Azure DevOps.

-- User has Project Collection Administrator or organization Owner permissions
+- Project Collection Administrator or organization Owner permissions

-- User has an Azure subscription that you can use to purchase
+- An Azure subscription that you can use to make purchases

-To make subsequent changes to the amount of paid resources, you only need to have access to the Azure subscription.
+To make changes afterward to the amount of paid resources, you only need to have access to the Azure subscription.

 - Set up billing